 I have been reviewing more social psychology research, specifically social influence with regard to how differing factors manipulate our gambling behaviour.
-My last article: 'I followed that horse off a cliff' highlighted how we may be assigned to a troubled path because consistency and commitment may negatively influence
+My last article: 'I followed that horse off a cliff' highlighted how we may be assigned to a troubled path because consistency and commitment may negatively influence our daily routine.
+Psychologists call this a click

 and whir response as it often happens so naturally we rarely notice it.